mraible/mongock-docs/site/v4/advanced-configuration/advanced-configuration.md

 Sometimes there is the need of adding some extra information to the mongock ChangeLog documents at execution time.
 This is addressed by Mongock allowing you to set a Map object to the properties or builder with the metadata, which will be added later to each mongockChangeLog document involved in the migration

-You can specify your metadata like:
+You can specify your metadata like one of the following options:

 ```yaml